Change: 45% Ready to Adapt

-Here is a snapshot of the data showing how the strategy-execution gap of 37% was progressively narrowed over a 6 month period.
+Here is a snapshot of the data showing how greater agility was fostered over a period of 12 months:

-Data revealed a level of strategy anxiety with less than 2 out of 3 managers indicating that the organization was moving fast enough (strategic speed) or in the right direction (strategic velocity).
-These scores increased by up to 18% over a 6 month period.
+Data revealed high levels of strategy anxiety, with more than 2 out of 3 managers indicating that the organization wasn’t moving fast enough (strategic speed) or in the right direction (strategic velocity).
+These scores improved by up to 18% over a 6 month period.

 Greater agility was underpinned by improvements to structure/design and behavioral dynamics, as well as a closer link between strategy and execution.